 I came across some tutorials of transforming your mini-blinds and knew that when I got around to our master bedroom makeover that I would be using them.

-First let me give you a list of what I used: (this post contains affiliate links for your convenience, you can find more details here)
+First, let me give you a list of what I used.

 Mini-Blind Turned Custom Shade Supply List